There is an elegant quality that comes with a scarf, giving the man who dons one an extra touch of swagger.

 In the winter time, you’re probably going to be wearing the same couple of coats throughout the whole season.
 A scarf will add the perfect amount of noticeable flair and variety to your outfit, not to mention the extra warmth.

-One question I seem to get the most regarding scarves is, “What’s the best way to wear one around your neck?”
+One question you hear the most regarding scarves is, “What’s the best way to wear one around your neck?”

 There are so many ways you can wear a scarf.
 The most practical ways will only take you a few minutes to learn.
 Others, will take no effort at all.